 The kn-selection-column attribute is available to every HTML5 tag and is a way to make the element interactive on click.
-This attributes generates an on click event on the element to set the chosen column and value in the cockpit selections.
-The default will use as a selection the first row value for the column.
+This attributes makes the element clickable to set the chosen column and value as a selection filter in the cockpit.
+The default will use as a selection the first row value of the column.

-The kn-selection-value attribute is optional and will add a specific value to the column selection.
+The kn-selection-value attribute is optional and will let you specify a specific value as a column selection filter.